dandeandean/C-Rust-Comparison/README.md

 * what is the main idea of rust-lancet? do you think it is useful for rust developers and why?

 # Part B

+## What Does our Project do?
+Our program will be a maze solver.
+The input will be a text document that contains an 'S', 'F', blank spaces, and '#'.
+The (S)tart and (F)inish blocks will be the start and end of the BFS algorithm to solve the maze.
+The output will be text to stdout, which is the solved maze with the path taken.

 ### Bewrite a vulnerable program with Rust
 * write a buggy program with C or C++
 * construct an input that will trigger the crash in the C program
 * rewrite the program with rust, and show that the program will not crash under the same input

 # Part C
 ### Based on the experience in b, would you like to use rust in your future development? why?